mpv-player/mpv/DOCS/man/options.rst

             Field2: value2
             Connection: close

+``--http-proxy=<proxy>``
+    URL of the HTTP/HTTPS proxy.
+If this is set, the ``http_proxy`` environment is ignored.
+The ``no_proxy`` environment variable is still respected.
+This option is silently ignored if it does not start with ``http://``.
+Proxies are not used for https URLs.
+Setting this option does not try to make the ytdl script use the proxy.

 ``--tls-ca-file=<filename>``
     Certificate authority database file for use with TLS.
 (Silently fails with older FFmpeg or Libav versions.)